 - 13 Reasons Why by Jay Asher

 - The Walls Around Us by Nova Ren Suma

 - Turtles All the Way Down by John Green

 - We Are Okay by Nina LaCour

-I’m going to be honest here: a lot of people in the publishing world don’t even like to recognize New Adult.
+So… a lot of people in the publishing world don’t even like to recognize New Adult.
 In theory the category makes sense: a bridge between YA and adult.
 A place for protagnoists between the ages of 18 and 25.
 But in practice, as far as I understand it, some people find that New Adult has become synonymous with romance novels that are a little too racy to be classified as YA.

 Now, I could be wrong .
-There’s plenty online to support NA as being a legitimate category that is not just for racy romance.
+There’s plenty online to support NA as being a legitimate category and not just for racy romance.
 However, many agents don’t mention it in their list of what they’re looking for, and many of the books I’ve seen listed as New Adult I have also seen listed as YA.
 Examples: Fangirl by Rainbow Rowell and Codename Verity by Elizabeth Wein.

-So, in my opinion, if you’ve written a novel for young people with characters who are in their early twenties, you could call it New Adult, but you might have an easier time getting an agent or publisher if you call it upper YA.
+In my opinion, if you’ve written a novel for young people with characters who are in their early twenties, you could call it New Adult, but you might have an easier time getting an agent or publisher if you call it upper YA.